 A healthy smoothie can serve as a microcosm for a healthy diet.
 For example, it can include seasonal or frozen fruit, leafy greens like spinach or kale, nut butters, and protein.

 Protein can come from a supplement source, eggs/egg whites, or Greek yogurt; it’s really up to you and the tastes you’re going for.
 So, use whatever works.
 Avoid adding sugars and sweeteners like honey and maple syrup—they don’t add useful nutrition and considering your smoothie is likely packed with fruit, it should plenty sweet enough.

-Using frozen fruit and veggies is a great option because they add some thickness to drink to make it feel more filling.
+Using frozen fruit and veggies is a great option because they add some thickness to the drink to make it feel more filling.
 Nut butter or Greek yogurt can help, too.
-The thicker consistency can also help with slower consumption so you can enjoy it a little longer.
+The thicker consistency can also help with slower consumption, so you can enjoy it a little longer.